 Once we have your Ratified Sales Contract and the Scope of Work, our team will get cranking on the Letter of Intent.
 A Letter of Intent is a document that specifies the terms and conditions of your private hard money loan.
 Think about it as our commitment to fund and close your hard money loan – provided that all underwriting conditions are met.
 Unlike a hard money Proof-of-Funds letter that is based on your strength as a borrower, a Letter of Intent is specific to a particular property.

-Unless your underwriter specifies differently, all or some of your rehab costs will be set aside in an escrow account.
+Unless your underwriter specifies differently, all or some of your rehab costs will be set aside in a construction escrow account.
 These funds will be dispersed to you as you finish different stages of the renovation.
 At this point you need to provide us with a proposed Draw Schedule specifying exactly what you expect to tackle at each stage and how much money needs to be dispersed to you after each stage is completed.
 An example of draw schedule can be accessed via our Tools and Resources page.

 Proof of Funds